vollutto/testsim/README.md

 #### Adding your instructor as a collaborator

-You should now add your instructor as a collaborator to your copy of the repository, so that she/he can interact with you during the development.
+You should now add your instructor as a collaborator in your copy of the repository, so that she/he can interact with you during the development.

 #### Getting help